OPERATION

 Camp Shoes

 We originally bought these as a joke… but now we would NEVER camp without them.
 While not the most fashionable camp shoe choice, these North Face down filled slippers are comfy, warm, and feel like pillows.
 The perfect combo you want when arriving at camp for the night.
-They are also super light weight, which is a big plus!
+They are also super light weight, AND come in both men’s and women’s!

 the north face down slippers for camping